pasteq7/webpage-summarizer/README.md

    - Download the latest release ZIP file from the [Releases page](https://github.com/pasteq7/webpage-summarizer/releases)

 2. **Install in Chrome**:
-   - If downloading from Chrome Web Store:
-     - Click the "Add to Chrome" button
-     - Click "Add extension" in the confirmation dialog

-   - If installing manually from GitHub:
      - Download the `.zip` file from the latest release
      - Extract the ZIP file to a folder on your computer
      - Open Chrome and navigate to `chrome://extensions/`